michaelbe812/rx-stateful/README.md

 # @angular-kit/rx-stateful

-`rxStateful$` is a powerful RxJs operator that wraps async Observable and provides a stateful stream.
+`rx-stateful` is a powerful RxJs operator that wraps async Observable and provides a stateful stream.
 It does offer out of the box

 - 🔄 loading state